c0lon/dotfiles/README.md

 # dotfiles

-i like vim but i don't know the defaults
+_i like vim and tmux but i don't like the defaults_

+# Features

+- vimrc
+- tmux.conf
+- basic dev/python stuff
+- shell aliases